 Analyzes linkages and dependencies between industries to identify major industry clusters, utilizing data on industry output multipliers, input/output factor ratios, and value added ratios,

 Download the final draft analysis (PDF 780 KB)

 Labor & Industry Trends Analysis

-Examines industry and occupational employment trends as well as top employers and sectors in Hunterdon County and the Middlesex-Somerset -Hunterdon Metro Area Download the Analysis (1 MB )
+Examines industry and occupational employment trends as well as top employers and sectors in Hunterdon County and the Middlesex-Somerset -Hunterdon Metro Area Download the final draft analysis (1 MB )